arcus/Arcus_Labs_Orientation/arcus_orientation.md

 #### Public GitHub vs. CHOP's Enterprise GitHub

-Because files hosted on CHOP's Enterprise GitHub (github.research.chop.edu) remain on CHOP's servers, we can set up a secure connection to repositories there even when you have your lab in Internet Disabled Mode.
+Because files hosted on CHOP's Enterprise GitHub (github.research.chop.edu) remain on CHOP's servers, we can set up a secure connection to repositories there even when you have your lab in Internet Disabled mode.
 That means you can clone, push, and pull to and from repositories on CHOP's Enterprise GitHub without having to enable internet in your Arcus Lab.

 For tips on connecting to CHOP's Enterprise GitHub from your Arcus Lab, see [Using Git and GitHub in your Arcus Lab](https://liascript.github.io/course/?https://raw.githubusercontent.com/arcus/Arcus_Labs_Orientation/main/new_to_github.md#using-git-and-github-in-your-arcus-lab).